markperdue/vsphere-setup/blog/post.md

         }
     }
     ```
-1. Run config validators and type `1` to accept the untrusted SSL message since we do not have a signed certificate
+1. Run config validators and type `1` and then `Enter` to accept the untrusted SSL message since we do not have a signed certificate
     ```
     ./vcsa-deploy install --accept-eula --acknowledge-ceip --verify-template-only ./examples/vsphere-cli.json
     ./vcsa-deploy install --accept-eula --acknowledge-ceip --precheck-only ./examples/vsphere-cli.json